Skip to main content

 At Paris Brain Institute

-Work in patients with sudden manifestations of verbal or physical aggression has shown by functional MRI a decrease in connections within the orbito-frontal cortex and a dysfunction in connectivity between the orbito-frontal cortex, amygdala and hippocampus.
-This study concludes that these explosive "crises" result from ineffective control of actions and dysfunction of emotional regulation and impulsivity.
+Research into patients with sudden bouts of verbal and physical aggression has highlighted, using functional MRI, a decrease in connections within the orbitofrontal cortex and dysfunctional connectivity between the orbitofrontal cortex, the amygdala and the hippocampus.
+This study concludes that these sudden ‘outbursts’ result from ineffective control over actions and dysfunction in emotional regulation and impulsivity.

-• In a study published in the journal Brain, Yulia Worbe and her collaborators (Team "Mov’It: Mouvement, Investigations, Therapeutics.
-Experimental pathophysiology and Therapeutics" led by Professor VIDAILHET and Professor LEHERICY) have shown that patients with Tourette’s syndrome develop more habitual behaviours than healthy subjects of the same age.
+• In a study published in the journal Brain, Yulia Worbe and her colleagues (’Mov’It :Movement, Investigations, Therapeutics.
+Normal and Abnormal Motor Control: Movement Disorders and Experimental Therapeutics’ team, led by Professors Vidailhet and Lehericy) showed that patients with Tourette’s syndrome develop more habitual behaviors than healthy subjects of the same age.

-These results shed new light on the mechanisms underlying the formation and persistence of tics, which could be partly learned actions becoming automatic, and persisting in the same way as bad habits.
-Alterations in certain neural networks involved in the genesis of habits may explain the exacerbation of these behaviours in patients.
+These findings shed new light on the mechanisms that explain why tics happen and why they continue.
+For example, they could be partially learned actions that become automatic and persist in the same way as bad habits.
+Problems in neuronal networks involved in habit-forming could explain why these behaviors are exacerbated in patients.

 Our news on the subject